Blog

 17. Connect with the greater local community

-Coworking spaces and more often becoming hubs for the broader community.
+Coworking spaces often become hubs for the broader community.
 Connecting with the local community can help you build awareness of your coworking space, while getting a better understanding of what the needs of the community are.

 • Go to local meet-ups at coffee shops or community centers